-Marie K. Shanahan is an assistant professor of journalism at the University of Connecticut.
+Marie K. Shanahan is an associate professor of journalism at the University of Connecticut.
 Her academic research and teaching focus on the intersection of journalism and digital communication technology.

-Shanahan studies trends in digital discourse, online commenting on news sites and social media, online reputation, digital news ethics and local news engagement.
-In September 2017, her academic book, Journalism, Online Comments, and the Future of Public Discourse was published by Routledge/ Taylor & Francis.
+Shanahan studies trends in digital discourse, online commenting on news sites and on social media, online reputation, digital news ethics and local news engagement.
+Her first academic book, Journalism, Online Comments, and the Future of Public Discourse, was published by Routledge/ Taylor & Francis in September 2017.

-Shanahan’s research has also been published by The Poynter Institute, Columbia Journalism Review, The Chronicle of Higher Education, The Hartford Courant, and The Conversation.
-Her writing has also appeared in Newsweek, Salon and Christian Science Monitor.
+Shanahan’s research has also been published by The Poynter Institute, Columbia Journalism Review, The Chronicle of Higher Education, The Conversation and The Hartford Courant.
+Her writing has appeared in Newsweek, Salon and Christian Science Monitor.

-As an journalism instructor, Shanahan helps students gain proficiency in modern digital news making.
-Her courses provide a practical and theoretical foundation in interactive communication, multimedia reporting, online storytelling, data visualization and digital content production.
+As a journalism instructor, Shanahan helps students gain proficiency in digital news production.
+Her courses provide a practical and theoretical foundation in interactive communications, multimedia reporting, online storytelling, data visualization and digital content production.
 In Fall 2017, she launched two new student-driven online publications: a weekly e-newsletter known as #TheRoundupCT, and a Connecticut journalism podcast called ‘Behind the Stories.’

-It was a burgeoning interest in the possibilities of interactive media that led Shanahan away from an early career as a print journalist to the digital side of news.
-After five years as a city desk reporter at The Hartford Courant, Shanahan transitioned into a digital news producer and online editor.
-Her award-winning work at courant.com and ctnow.com for the next dozen years involved expanding the presentation, interactivity and usability of online news content, training members of the newsroom in best practices of digital journalism, and building audiences through social networking.
+Shanahan’s interest in the possibilities of interactive media led her away from an early career as a print newspaper reporter to the digital side of news.
+After working for five years as a city desk reporter at The Hartford Courant, Shanahan transitioned into a digital news producer and online editor.
+Her award-winning work at courant.com and ctnow.com involved expanding the presentation, interactivity and usability of online news content, training members of the newsroom in best practices of digital journalism and engaging audiences through social networking.

-She served as a volunteer editor for many years with the Asian American Journalists Association (AAJA) student newspaper project, as well as with the high school journalism summer camps hosted by the Connecticut Health Investigative Team.
+She has served as a volunteer editor with the Asian American Journalists Association (AAJA) student newspaper project, as well as with the high school journalism summer camps hosted by the Connecticut Health Investigative Team.
 Prior to UConn, Shanahan taught online journalism as an adjunct for Quinnipiac University’s Graduate Journalism Program.
 In July 2010, AOL hired Shanahan as a Connecticut Regional Editor for Patch.com, where she was responsible for recruitment, development and management of a dozen local news websites in north central Connecticut.

-Shanahan was appointed to the journalism faculty at UConn as a tenure-track assistant professor in August 2011.
-She currently serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut News Project.
-She is a former regional judge for the prestigious Livingston Awards for Young Journalists, and served as a national judge for the Society of Professional Journalists Sigma Delta Chi Awards and an evaluator for Online Journalism Awards.
+Shanahan serves on the non-profit board of directors of the Connecticut Health Investigative Team, Connecticut Foundation for Open Government and The Connecticut News Project.
+She is a former regional judge for the prestigious Livingston Awards for Young Journalists.
+She served as a national judge for the Society of Professional Journalists Sigma Delta Chi Awards and an evaluator for Online Journalism Awards.

-Shanahan holds a bachelors degree in journalism and history from UConn, and a masters degree in interactive communications from Quinnipiac.
-She is member of AAJA, SPJ, Online News Association, Association of Opinion Journalists and American Society of Journalists & Authors.
+Shanahan holds a bachelor’s degree in Journalism and History from UConn, and a master’s degree in Interactive Communications from Quinnipiac.
+She is member of AAJA, SPJ, Online News Association, American Society of News Editors and American Society of Journalists & Authors.